AshishSharma303/ACI-attdemo/ACI-AKS-VirtualNodes/readme.md

 ```

 4. Deploy and configure ACR
-Create ACR with public endpoint as Containr Instance managed service does not integrated with private EP enabled ACR.
+Create ACR with public endpoint as Container Instance managed service does not integrated with private EP enabled ACR.
 And Enable Admin user and password from portal on ACR, properties of the ACR resource, Access keys enable Admin User.
 ```
 az acr create --resource-group $rg --name $acrname --sku Standard --location eastus2 --admin-enabled true --public-network-enabled true